"Unfortunately, there seems to be far more opportunity out there than ability...

 A major reason people don't plan is they don't know the elements of good planning.

 Luckily, we've compiled these elements into a simple checklist.
-You can access this checklist by downloading your complimentary copy of our new ebook, 6 Essential Rules of Sales Negotiation.
+You can access this checklist by downloading your complimentary copy of our new toolkit, Mastering Sales Negotiation.

 If you have an important negotiation, prepare a complete negotiation plan.
 Use the checklist to make sure your plan covers all the bases.